timnetworks/cfk-skeleton-structure/README.md

 ![Change For Kids](https://test.changeforkids.org/application/files/9015/5975/3238/logo.png)

-##### Our mission is to create opportunities for kids so they can overcome inequity.
+##### Sign Up to receive CHANGE Magazine, our monthly newsletter.

 Change for Kids creates opportunities for kids in New York City public schools.

 We provide critical supports, experiences, and access so they can reimagine their possibilities and overcome inequity.
 We believe opportunities create options.
 We believe that one can’t dream what one has not seen.
 We believe creating opportunities for young people allows them to see themselves with different options, through different lenses.
 And this affords them the tools to reimagine their own possibility and the tools with which to overcome inequity.

 ##### The Change For Kids Model
-Improving literacy, social-emotional learning, and community engagement is at the core of our model
+Improving literacy, social-emotional learning, and community engagement is at the core of our model.

 ##### Partner Schools
 Have a collaborative school culture with a commitment to success